twilio/programmable-asset-tracker/docs/southbound-api.md

               },
               ... // more iBeacon devices with the same sub-group identifier can be specified },
-            ... // more iBeacon sub-groups can be specified },
+            ... // more iBeacon sub-groups with the same group UUID can be specified },
           ... // more iBeacon groups can be specified }